-Task #2: Inside Out and Back Again Reading & Notes
+Task #2: Inside Out and Back Again Reading

-Students should read Lai's novel over the summer and take notes in the book as they read.
-In addition to reading and taking notes, each student will keep a reading journal that charts his/her experience reading Inside Out and Back Again.
+Students should read Lai's novel over the summer and try to take notes in the book as they read.
+If you don't wish to write in your book, you can use sticky notes.
+Inside Out & Back Again will be our focus for the first month of school, so don't worry about right or wrong interpretations- we will have many discussions to flesh out Hà's story.

 Annotations (or notes in the margins) will be a focus of the class during the school year, so each student should practice them over the summer.
+Here are some tips on what writing in your book might look like...

 Annotations can take many forms but are mostly used to make observations about plot, characters, and major themes (Identity, Coming-of-Age, Language/Communication, or being an Outsider).
 Your book should look 'worked in'.
 This summer, I want you to focus the notes you take on the protagonist and narrator, Hà.
 What do we know about her character?
 What pages and scenes feature important moments?
 How does she change over the course of the novel?
 In what ways is she an outsider?
 What details inform readers about her identity?
 (In other words, what makes Hà, Hà?)
 How is she different from those around her?

-In addition to the notes focused on $H\grave{a}$ , you should highlight, underline, and/or mark any passages that you find particularly important or significant.
+Also, highlight, underline, and/or mark any passages that you find particularly important or significant.
 Then, write in the margins (marginalia), jot some notes about why you marked that passage.

-Why is this scene or passage in the book so important, do you think?
+Think: Why is this scene or passage in the book so important?

-Pay specific attention to scenes in which $H\dot{a}$ feels or is treated like an outsider or telling you about her identity and family life.
+Pay specific attention to scenes in which Hà feels or is treated like an outsider or telling you about her identity and family life.
 Be aware of the notes you are taking.
 By no means should the entire book be highlighted and/or underlined.
 You should be able to search your notes quickly during class discussions.

-Task 3: Inside Out and Back Again Journal
+Task 3: Inside Out and Back Again Journaling

-In addition to reading and taking notes, each student will keep a reading journal that charts his/her experience reading Inside Out and Back Again.
-You will complete one journal entry for each of the sections listed below.
+In addition to reading and taking notes, you will complete one journal entry for each of the sections listed below (Parts I, II, III and IV).
 It is highly suggested that you do not wait until after you have read the entire novel to complete your journal entries!
 You can break down the assignment into smaller chunks by reading one section and completing the assigned journal entry for that section.